Prime Rate vs LIBOR Explained

 LIBOR has long been a key benchmark for setting the interest rates charged on adjustable rate loans, mortgages, and corporate debt.
 One reason for its popularity is that LIBOR makes it easy to calculate rates for upcoming dates.
 You can get a LIBOR rate for an overnight short-term loan, or you can get a rate for 365 days from now.

 However, due to numerous scandals and questions around its validity as a benchmark rate, the U.S. has largely shifted away from using LIBOR.
 Therefore, within the U.S. market, it’s no longer a case of LIBOR vs. prime rate, since there are very few scenarios where U.S. banks are allowed to use LIBOR.
-By September 2024, LIBOR will be fully phased out and replaced by SOFR.
+In the U.S., LIBOR is currently no longer used to issue new loans.

 Recommended: GAAS vs GAAP